-Hana Satriyo is deputy country representative for The Asia Foundation in Indonesia, where she is responsible for oversight of the day-to-day operations of the office.
+Hana Satriyo is country representative for The Asia Foundation in Indonesia, where she is responsible for oversight of the day-to-day operations of the office.
 She is actively involved in all areas of the Foundation’s operations, including financial, administrative, and personnel management, as well as overseeing program development.
 Hana is a senior development professional with over twenty years of experience in developing and managing programs in Indonesia.

 Hana Satriyo joined the Foundation in 1998 as a program officer, and previously served as director for the Gender and Women’s Participation and Environmental Governance programs.
 A development professional, her areas of expertise include environmental and local governance, decentralization, gender equality, human rights, and legislative development.